anotherfaizan/flash_chat/README.md

 # Flash Chat

 A chat application to communicate with people anywhere in the world by sending and receiving messages in real time.
-This app enables a private messaging function between two or more people.
+This app enables a private messaging function between two or more persons.

 #### UI of the app